Islam in Central Asia, 1917-1991

-For the first time in historiography the documents provide a fairly complete picture of the activities of the Politburo of the RKP(b)/VKP(b) Central Committee in regard to Central Asia during that period and make it possible to ascertain exactly what issues the Politburo and its individual leaders were focusing on and what issues other agencies were focusing on; what kind of progress they made; and how major party and government decisions in Central Asia were adopted, implemented and monitored.
+For the first time in historiography the documents provide a fairly complete picture of the activities of the Politburo of the RKP(b)/VKP(b)/KPSS CC in regard to Central Asia during that period and make it possible to ascertain exactly what issues the Politburo of the CC and its individual leaders were focusing on and what issues other agencies were focusing on; what kind of progress they made; and how major party and government decisions in Central Asia were adopted, implemented and monitored.

 A great deal of space in these documents, most of which previously have not been published, is taken up by resolutions of the Politburo and the accompanying materials (memorandums, reports and recommendations by institutions and top government officials), which make it possible to trace the decision-making process at various stages.